analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 ## Installation and Setup

 One of the disadvantages of ROS is that it can be difficult to set up.
-To address this, the MSDK provides an installation script that can streamline the
+To address this, the MSDK provides an installation script that can streamline these difficulties.

 ### Requirements